 Participants will be supported to plan their expedition, deciding upon bothies to use as base camps and deciding what ‘exploration days’ to undertake.
 An example of a qualifying expedition itinerary could look like this:

-DAY 1: Travel from Glasgow to Braemar by minibus PM, picking up specialist equipment from Perth and Braemar.
+DAY 1: Travel from Perth to Braemar.
 Overnight accommodation at Braemar Youth Hostel.
 Expedition prep and pre-expedition assessment briefing.

 DAY 3: Day 2 of the expedition: Hike from Bob Scott’s Bothy to Hutcheson’s Memorial Bothy.
 Expedition aim activity: record weather conditions and then go for a walk to study the snow conditions (looking for signs of wind transportation of snow; studying ice crystals, dig a snow pit to look for layers in the snow).

 DAY 5: Day 4 of the expedition: Hike back to the Linn of Dee.
 Expedition aim activity: tidy and clean the bothy and record the weather.
-Return to Glasgow by minibus.
+Return to Perth.

 The expedition would be led by Alastair Ewen, Winter and International Mountain Leader with extensive experience of cold weather and mountainous environments.